rylz/college-football/docs/2017_bowl_predictions.md

 | National Championship | #3 georgia 16<br>**#1 clemson 26** | #2 oklahoma 27<br>**#1 clemson 33** |

 ## References and Code
+1. The script that runs this analysis is [available in my college-football repository](../scripts/predict/bowl_outcome.py).
+2. The PageRank implementation used here is [from python-graph](https://github.com/pmatiello/python-graph/blob/master/core/pygraph/algorithms/pagerank.py), and I didn't change its default scaling factor of 0.85.
+3. Data for the analysis was gathered from publicly available sites and APIs.
+I didn't include it in my repository, but if you would like to use the data, just let me know!